 Retail stores need to have neat displays of All Stars and promotional materials showing and stressing to people that chucks are cool and fun to wear!
 Have at least two of the employees wearing chucks and possibly a Converse T-Shirt as well.
 Place the promotional displays in the front window and large enough for everyone (and especially the young people) to see.
 One good promotion that the company has done with Footlocker in 1999 has been the promotion of a CD, which is given away free to anyone who purchases a pair of Converse sneakers.

 Converse should run an advertising campaign aimed at the youth of America and use some young actors, athletes aged 10-18 (not older professional athletes), and musicians to show the All Star as a cool shoe for leisure and sports wear.
 Why not start with those celebrities that have already been seen in chucks.
 A lot more All Star products would be sold to this generation, and Converse would be creating a larger mainstream market for the future.
-An example of this would be a young actor like Brad Renfro.
-He has already appeared in three movies wearing black chucks high tops, and there are even promotional studio photographs of him wearing Converse products.
-Other possibilities are Jonathan Taylor Thomas, who wore black chucks in Wild America, and Joseph Mazzello, who wore black chucks in The Three Wishes and Simon Birch.and white chucks in Star Kid.

 Return to the Marketing Index.